Man who filmed Arbery shooting video charged in his slaying

 SAVANNAH, Ga.
-(AP) — The Georgia man whose cellphone video of Ahmaud Arbery’s fatal shooting helped reignite the case has been charged with murder, making him the third person arrested more than two months after the slaying.
+(AP) — The Georgia man whose cellphone video of Ahmaud Arbery’s fatal shooting led to the arrest of a father and son has now been charged with murder as well, joining them in jail more than two months after the slaying.

 The Georgia Bureau of Investigation said 50-year-old William “Roddie” Bryan Jr. was arrested Thursday on charges of felony murder and criminal attempt to commit false imprisonment.
 Agents later searched Bryan’s home, several TV stations reported.
 The GBI said in a statement that it would hold a news conference Friday morning.